ssomers/FiiO-X3II/README.md

 * The script picks up album art from cover.jpg files.
 To extract these from the embedded art in audio files, for instance in [Mp3tag](http://www.mp3tag.de/en/) by applying an action group defined with these actions:
  * Export cover to file "cover" (without enabling Export duplicate covers)
  * Remove fields "PICTURE"
-* Just like Mp3tag, the script doesn't overwrite any files and doesn't write duplicate files.
+* The script doesn't overwrite any files and doesn't write duplicate files.
 For each cover.jpg, it creates a file folder.jpg if it didn't already exist.
 If the file does exist, and the contents don't match, it prompts for a resolution.

 To run: